 You purchase your ticket from the machine costing 25 Yuan or apply for the Beijing Transportation Smart Card which you can top up for your stay to make getting around hassle-free.

 Get to know the subway

-It probably feels like a bit of a facing but it’s super easy, signs are written in English.
+Getting the subway in Beijing probably feels like a bit of a facing but it’s super easy, signs are written in English.
 If you’ve taken the London Tube before, you can figure out the Beijing subway.
 There’s a station every few blocks and it really will give you more freedom around the city.
-Get a subway map from your hotel to carry round with you.
+Get a subway map from your hotel to carry around with you.

-It works well when you call from your hotel but I tried 3 times to hail a cab and each time their price was about 5 times as much as it was on the way there.
+I found getting taxis only works well when you call from your hotel.
+I tried 3 times to hail a cab and each time their price was about 5 times as much as it was on the way there.
 Get the subway or use Didi, the Chinese version of Uber.